 There’s no better time to take a long view of your business and 5 years is a good time-frame.
 There is a variant of the Profit & Loss with Projected Total Report that gives you 5 years (or 10 if you have that much data – and that could be 5 years in the past and 5 in the future).

 For something a little different, show just KPIs and not accounts.
-An annual perspective on your KPIs can sometimes provide good insights into what’s improving and what needs more work.
+An annual perspective on your KPIs can often provide good insights into what’s improving and what needs more work.
 It’s easy to get caught up in short-term results and miss the longer-term trends.